thuld/CrmFetchKit/README.md

 CrmFetchKit.AssignSync(contactid, 'contact', teamid, 'team');
 ````
-**Note:** The parameter for this method have change form the 1.x version of the CrmFetchKit.
+**Note:** The parameter for this method have change from the 1.x version of the CrmFetchKit.
 The old version supported only the assignment of `SystemUsers` where the current version supports `Teams` and `SystemUsers`.

 ## Promise Member
 Since version 3.3.0 support exposes the library the object `Promise`.
 This is only the reference